We’re true Victorians now.

 At this point, you may want to turn around and retrace your steps, continuing beyond the Fairmont Empress along Wharf Street until you reach the stylish new Johnson Street Bridge.

-Or you could take one of the Victoria Harbor Ferries (mentioned in #3) over to Vic West.
+Or you could catch a water taxi (one of the little Victoria Harbour ferries mentioned in #3) over to the neighborhood of Vic West, covered next.

 Songhees Walkway